Raihan490/RAG-Projects-/README.md

 1.🧑‍💼🤖 AI Career Conversations (RAG Chatbot)

 This project is an interactive AI career-guidance chatbot built using a free OpenRouter API key and deployed on HuggingFace Spaces.
-It allows users to chat with an AI version of your professional side, powered by Retrieval-Augmented Generation (RAG).
+It allows users to chat with an AI version of my professional side, powered by Retrieval-Augmented Generation (RAG).

 In this project, you’ll find: